busypeoples/busypeoples.github.io/_posts/2014-06-02-writing-unit-tests-for-service-in-angular-js.markdown

 <p><iframe style="border: 1px solid #999; width: 100%; height: 300px; background-color: #fff;" src="http://embed.plnkr.co/E4Snya7H3CMK4sQwrlqJ/script.js" height="300" width="320" allowfullscreen="allowfullscreen" frameborder="0"></iframe></p>

-And the accomponying tests.
+And the accompanying tests.
 We can define callbacks when a certain expected call happens, even verify that no outstanding expectations or outstanding requests exist.
 This is possible because httpBackend gets injected via the Angular DI.
 Due to the fact we can return any values we want and we really only test the service class and not the dependencies.

 <p><iframe style="border: 1px solid #999; width: 100%; height: 400px; background-color: #fff;" src="http://embed.plnkr.co/E4Snya7H3CMK4sQwrlqJ/test.js" height="160" width="320" allowfullscreen="allowfullscreen" frameborder="0"></iframe></p>